noa10/mataresit/docs/report-generation-options.md

   pdf.text('This report contains detailed information for all receipts recorded on the selected date.', 20, yPosition) yPosition += 15

-  // --- ADDITION: Handle case where there are no receipts --- if (receipts.length === 0) {
+  // --- Handle case where there are no receipts --- if (receipts.length === 0) {
     pdf.setFont('helvetica', 'italic');
     pdf.setTextColor(100, 100, 100);